wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 new name and form can emerge.
 Death is essential for renewal.

 **Q:**&ensp;You are always stressing the need of going beyond, of aloofness, of solitude.
-You hardly ever use the words ‘right’ and ‘wrong’.
+You hardly ever use the words “right” and “wrong”.
 Why?

 **M:**&ensp;It is right to be oneself, it is wrong not to be.
 All else is conditional.
 You are eager to separate right from wrong because you need some